-Marriage isn’t something people do on a whim.
-Just as you don’t marry someone you met only yesterday, you don’t get married without being legally ready.
+Marriage isn't something people do on a whim.
+Just as you don't marry someone you met only yesterday, you don't get hitched without being legally ready.

-Getting married in the Philippines won’t be an easy ride, what with the many requirements (such as marriage contract and license) soon-to-weds have to take care of.
-It’s far from the typical Las Vegas weddings where couples get hitched on the spur of the moment.
+Getting married won't be an easy ride, what with the many requirements soon-to-weds have to take care of.
+There's your CENOMAR, marriage license, and after the wedding, the marriage contract in the Philippines.

-Here’s everything Filipino or foreign couples need to know before getting married, whether in civil or church rites, in the Philippines.
+Here's everything Filipino and foreign couples need to know about how to get married in the Philippines.

 Who Can Get Married in the Philippines?